ci4rail/io4edge-cli/README.md

 ```

 ### Load raw firmware:
 "Raw Firmware" means: Load a firmware binary that is not embedded in a firmware package file.
-In this case, the
+In this case, the HW/SW compatibility check is NOT performed!

 ```bash
 $ io4edge-cli -d S101-IOU04-USB-EXT-1 load-raw-firmware build/fw_esp_io4edge_default.bin